perfectdarkmode1/perfectdarkmode1.github.io/content/booknotes/blissofthecelibate.md

 He who does not allow his mind to roam in objects of sense pleasure is able to master it \[his mind\].

-Lovingly, patiently wean yourself away from sense addictions
+Lovingly, patiently wean yourself away from sense addictions.

-What they do is weaken gullible males, making them craven sex-addicts, but now with delusional notions that keep them trapped
+What they do is weaken gullible males, making them craven sex-addicts, but now with delusional notions that keep them trapped.

-Sex-addicted men do not win wars, or even battles, nor can they even mount effective resistance
+Sex-addicted men do not win wars, or even battles, nor can they even mount effective resistance.

 Perfect continence is the sole condition of success in spiritual life.
-And it is difficult, no, it is impossible, to practice absolute purity without love and faith in God
+And it is difficult, no, it is impossible, to practice absolute purity without love and faith in God.

 Banish all fear and weakness.
 Never weaken your mind by thinking of past mistakes.

 Never lose faith in yourself.
 The Lord will do everything for you.
-Have faith in Him
+Have faith in Him.

-From lust comes grief, from lust comes fear; he who is free from lust neither SOrrOWS nor fears.
+From lust comes grief, from lust comes fear; he who is free from lust neither sorrows nor fears.

-If a man\'s thoughts are free from lust, if his mind is not perplexed
+If a man\'s thoughts are free from lust, if his mind is not perplexed.

 The thirst of a heedless man grows like a creeper; he runs from life to life, like a monkey seeking fruit in the forest.

-sufferings fall from him like water drops from a lotus leaf
+Sufferings fall from him like water drops from a lotus leaf.

-called a medicant (sanyyasin).\"
+Called a medicant (sanyyasin).

-He who, though richly adorned, exercises tranquillity, is quiet, subdued, restrained, chaste, and has ceased to injure all other beings, is indeed a Brahman, an ascetic, a friar
+He who, though richly adorned, exercises tranquillity, is quiet, subdued, restrained, chaste, and has ceased to injure all other beings, is indeed a Brahman, an ascetic, a friar.

-There is no satisfying lusts
+There are no satisfying lusts.

-ever by a shower of gold pieces; he who knows that lusts have a short taste and bring suffering in their train is wise.
+Ever by a shower of gold pieces; he who knows that lusts have a short taste and bring suffering in their train is wise.

-Four things befall the heedless man who courts his neighbor\'s wife -- first, acquisition of demerit, secondly, an uncomfortable bed, thirdly, evil report, and lastly, hell
+Four things befall the heedless man who courts his neighbor\'s wife -- first, acquisition of demerit, secondly, an uncomfortable bed, thirdly, evil report, and lastly, hell.

 The type of Buddhism spreading most in America is Tibetan Buddhism, or
-\"Tantric Buddhism
+\"Tantric Buddhism\".

-Any sexual self restraint has great benefits to man morally, emotionally, and physically, and conduces to all prosperity
+Any sexual self restraint has great benefits to man morally, emotionally, and physically, and conduces to all prosperity.

-engine of enlightenment
+Engine of enlightenment.

-makes possible the deeper meditation
+Makes possible the deeper meditation.

-steadies the mind
+Steadies the mind.

-any sexual self-restraint\" gives \"great benefits\" to man
+Any sexual self-restraint\" gives \"great benefits\" to man.

-it is more difficult to attain celibacy and sexual selfrestraint for a male
+It is more difficult to attain celibacy and sexual self restraint for a male.

-when he attains it, the effects on him are immediately greater
+When he attains it, the effects on him are immediately greater.

 In bodily terms, the woman is the actual winner in the sex act; the male is the actual loser.

-When you become entirely devoted to the Lord of Creation, All of creation becomes devoted to you
+When you become entirely devoted to the Lord of Creation, All of creation becomes devoted to you.

-The organization left by Paramahansa Yogananda

-In the spiritual path, one disengages from grosser pleasures so that one can experience pleasures that are finer and more satisfying
+In the spiritual path, one disengages from grosser pleasures so that one can experience pleasures that are finer and more satisfying.

-the one thing worth attaining
+The one thing worth attaining.

-increased energy and greater powers of concentration
+Increased energy and greater powers of concentration.

-To be oppressive toward others in the attempt to make them \"pure\" is ignorant and itself impure
+To be oppressive toward others in the attempt to make them \"pure\" is ignorant and itself impure.

-proper attitude one should have toward wickedness is to ignore it, while praising the virtuous.
+Proper attitude one should have toward wickedness is to ignore it, while praising the virtuous.

-Celibacy has always been, and still is, essential to classical yoga
+Celibacy has always been, and still is, essential to classical yoga.

 The sanskrit term for sexual celibacy is bramacharya.
 For a man it means no emission of sexual fluid.
 This is the minimum meaning for celibacy.
-Celibacy has been broken, for example, if a man has an orgasm in sleep
+Celibacy has been broken, for example, if a man has an orgasm in sleep.

-He fully burns up all thoughts of sex, starting with the gross physical mind, and then later cleaning up his dream states and astral mind
+He fully burns up all thoughts of sex, starting with the gross physical mind, and then later cleaning up his dream states and astral mind.

-For there are eunuchs who were born thus from their mother\'s womb, and there are eunuchs who were made eunuchs by men, and there are eunuchs who have made themselves eunuchs for the sake of the Kingdom of Heaven.
-He who is able accept it, let him accept it --Jesus Christ Matthew 19:12

-Yogananda states that meditation is the highest of all the
+Yogananda states that meditation is the highest of all the austerities.
-\"austerities.

-the renunciation of harmful food, useless diversions, fruitless pleasures
+The renunciation of harmful food, useless diversions, fruitless pleasures.

-She seems to lack his energy, intrepidness, intelligence, skill, and courage
+She seems to lack his energy, intrepidness, intelligence, skill, and courage.

 When he first finds attraction to another female, again, it is to the eyes and face.
-His shakti dwells in the higher part of the spine
+His shakti dwells in the higher part of the spine.

-The orgasm has indeed made him less interested in society, less able to deal with the stresses of other people, and even antisocial
+The orgasm has indeed made him less interested in society, less able to deal with the stresses of other people, and even antisocial.

-He can fill up this strange new emptiness with a distraction or thrill
+He can fill up this strange new emptiness with a distraction or thrill.

 Divine Shakti becomes insulted and angry seeing herself \"dumped on the ground\" for no procreative purpose.
 She regrets that she gave that boy the sexual organ and the sexual power of the male.
-The Divine Shakti begins taking steps to mess up the boy\'s life, and darken his world
+The Divine Shakti begins taking steps to mess up the boy\'s life, and darken his world.

-As the boy keeps sexing, a coarse energy or pollution gathers in his lower chakras, casting a blight on his outer world
+As the boy keeps sexing, a coarse energy or pollution gathers in his lower chakras, casting a blight on his outer world.

-If he doesn\'t have clear moral teachings or guidance on this subject, from people he loves and respects, he won\'t adequately reject this activity and will be tempted to do it again
+If he doesn\'t have clear moral teachings or guidance on this subject, from people he loves and respects, he won\'t adequately reject this activity and will be tempted to do it again.

 Other men, especially males, are in the best position to protect him here.
-Without clear warnings and teachings/dharma from another male he respects, he does it again and begins to develop an addiction to it
+Without clear warnings and teachings/dharma from another male he respects, he does it again and begins to develop an addiction to it.

-first he had no interest in the idea of the sex act.
+First he had no interest in the idea of the sex act.
 In fact as a boy the sex act seemed stupid and disgusting.
-But now it is interesting and the idea gives a sexual charge
+But now it is interesting and the idea gives a sexual charge.

-encounter.
 This marks him, giving him powerful samskaras (memories/impressions) of sex.
 Later as he tries to renounce, these impressions will become deeply problematic.
-The memories of sex will keep coming back to him, inciting his lust
+The memories of sex will keep coming back to him, inciting his lust.

-His eyes now have the habit of looking at the bodies of women and lusting
+His eyes now have the habit of looking at the bodies of women and lusting.

 The male developing sex addiction is always drawn to look at the bodies of women.
-Women on the street, women at school, women at work, etc
+Women on the street, women at school, women at work, etc.

 But now his consciousness is dropping lower.
-In society, this causes women to become preoccupied with a new part of her body, her butt
+In society, this causes women to become preoccupied with a new part of her body, her butt.

-Women in more pure societies are never obsessed about their butts
+Women in more pure societies are never obsessed about their butts.

-You can tell where a society is at in it\'s decline by which part of the anatomy the female is most obsessed about
+You can tell where a society is at in it\'s decline by which part of the anatomy the female is most obsessed about.

-The male becomes powerless in his reaction to the female form
+The male becomes powerless in his reaction to the female form.

+## Left off here.

 Every time he sees the female form, in photos or it life, he is intensely drawn to it.
 The female body has a seemingly magical hold